Frygidairus/paylead_assignment/technicalWriteUp.md

 In order to speed up the search and filtering processes, two indices are used:
 - an index on the SIRET number
 - an index on the zip code

+## The initial insertion

+Inserting data into the database when initiating the project is done thanks to the _populate\_db.py_ script.

+- data from the .csv is inserted directly as it is light weight
+- data from the .parquet is broken down in batches (5,000 rows each by default) as the file is several millions rows

+More than 33M rows where _establishment\_name\_0_ is empty.
+Tried to fallback on the other establishment names, still 30M empty.
+Some rows contain "[ND]" as _store\_name_.
+This seems to be a placeholder for unknown names, hence these rows are excluded.

+In order to speed up the process of initial insertion, and for demonstration purposes, a 5 million rows limit is set as default.